woodruffw/yossarian-bot/README.md

 * You're using ruby 2.1 or greater
 * Ruby's development headers/files are installed (should be `ruby2.{1,2}-dev` or similar in your package manager)
-* LibXML's development headers/files are installed (should be `libxml2-dev` or similar in your package manafer)

 `yossarian-bot` also requires API keys for several services.
 Make sure that they are exported to the environment as follows: